 Last Tuesday a stormstorm hit Vermont.
 That's nothing out of the ordinary, of course.
 But this one had an unusual bite to it.
 Temperatures hovered around 25-33 F for two days, meaning snow fell with sleet.
 The stuff attached itself to trees, melted a little, then froze into massive, heavy weights.
 A second wave followed on Wednesday, piling on top of the first.

-Some of those arboreal missiles hit power lines. tree on line More than a few, actually.
+Some of those arboreal missiles hit power lines.
+More than a few, actually.
 More than 100,000 Vermonters were out of power over this week.
 Our largest electrical utility, Green Mountain Power, fielded hundreds of repair crews drawn from many states and Canada.
 Frustratingly, these snow-and-ice-bound trees sometimes took down lines days after the storm.
 New outages appeared as old ones were fixed: one step forward, two steps back at the worst.

 At our house this meant lockdown for a couple of days.
 We couldn't drive out for a day or so, as our little, class-4 road doesn't get plowed for a while.
 Our brave UPS batteries kept internet access and computers alive for a few hours.
 Once they ran dry we were back in the 19th century, with some curious dark artifacts of the future.